jacobfrank250/TradingBot/README.md

 # TradingBot
-An automated GDAX trading bot built in Python.
+An automated Coinbase Pro trading bot built in Python.

 The bot uses a simple exponential moving average (EMA) crossover strategy to attempt to profit from short-term upwards trends in cryptocurrency.
 A buy/sell signal is triggered when the 5-period EMA and the 20-period EMA intercept.
 The bot uses the GDAX platform to buy/sell cryptocurrency, accessed via the official API.